 Kaushik Roy is the Edward G. Tiedemann, Jr., Distinguished Professor of Electrical and Computer Engineering at Purdue University.
-He received his PhD from University of Illinois at Urbana-Champaign in 1990 and joined the Semiconductor Process and Design Center of Texas Instruments, Dallas, where he worked for three years on FPGA architecture development and low-power circuit design.
-His current research focuses on cognitive algorithms, circuits and architecture for energy-efficient cognitive computing, computing models, and neuromorphic devices.
-Kaushik has supervised 75 PhD dissertations and his students are well placed in universities and industry.
+He received his BTech from Indian Institute of Technology, Kharagpur, PhD from University of Illinois at Urbana-Champaign in 1990 and joined the Semiconductor Process and Design Center of Texas Instruments, Dallas, where he worked for three years on FPGA architecture development and low-power circuit design.
+His current research focuses on cognitive algorithms, circuits and architecture for energy-efficient neuromorphic computing/ machine learning, and neuro-mimetic devices.
+Kaushik has supervised 91 PhD dissertations and his students are well placed in universities and industry.
 He is the co-author of two books on Low Power CMOS VLSI Design (John Wiley & McGraw Hill).

 - ECE 695KR: Advanced VLSI Design

 - ECE 559: CMOS VLSI Design

 - ECE 456: Digital Integrated Circuit Analysis And Design